Healthy Vegan Quinoa Chili

 About 5 years ago, I veganized my mom’s chili recipe by replacing the ground beef with Yves veggie ground round.
 I made it like that for years, doubling the recipe, and freezing it so that there was always a warm comforting meal available at the drop of a hat.

-Then, I moved to Sydney, Australia, and Yves products are not available here.
+Then I moved to Sydney, Australia, and Yves products are not available here.
 After some really bad experiences with vegan sausages from a local company (mushy, tasteless goo), I was too scared to risk a good batch of chili on their vegan mince meat.
 And honestly, even if I could find Yves products here, they’re still a processed food, which I’m really trying to avoid these days.
 So I knew that I had to come up with a better solution.

-Fresh Corn Kernels Red & Black Quinoa
+Fresh Corn Kernels Red and Black Quinoa

 I tried using firm tofu at one point, and while it tasted OK, the white crumbled tofu didn’t compliment the other colors very well and it had a spongy consistency.
 Then one day, I happened to have dark red and black quinoa on hand, so I decided to try that.
 It ended-up being the perfect choice because the dark color of the quinoa really complemented the overall color of the chili.
 Made this way, the chili is thick and hearty - and I think that it surpasses any meat or “vegan-meat” version out there!

-Quinoa Chili
+Quinoa Chili - Vegan and Gluten-Free

 Notes